bruceravel/demeter/documentation/Athena/ui/mark.rst

    :width: 65%
    :align: center

-   The group marking options are found in the Mark menu.
+   The group marking options are found in the :guilabel:`Mark` menu.
 Making all groups, removing all marks, or inverting all marks can be done using the mark buttons at the top of the group list.

 Using regular expressions to mark groups
 ----------------------------------------

 :mark:`lightning,..` There is one more tool which is considerably more powerful and flexible.
-In the Mark menu, this last marking tool it is called *Mark regex* and it is bound to :kbd:`Alt`-:kbd:`r`.
+In the :guilabel:`Mark` menu, this last marking tool it is called *Mark regex* and it is bound to :kbd:`Alt`-:kbd:`r`.

 So, what does *regex* mean?